 Having a hobby, can be crucial for some ADHD sufferers in managing their symptoms.
 It can give you a positive way to release all that extra energy, curiosity and sometimes can be used as a form of avoiding important tasks in your life.
 When having an ADHD diagnosis, maintaining a passion for hobbies is a different matter.
 People suffering from ADHD have a propensity to lose interest easily and have a difficult time in maintaining focus for a lengthy period.

-The majority of the time, they give up their hobbies in favor of something else.
+The majority of the time, they give up their hobbies in favour of something else.
 Be it sports, fantasy books, musical instruments, photography, or video games.
 The list could go on forever, and the result would probably stay the same.
 In most situations, people suffering from ADHD are bursting with creativity, enthusiasm, and excitement.
 Once they locate a source of stimulation, they become hyperaware of it.
 Hobbies can frequently turn into obsessions in less than a week for adults with ADHD and take over their life.

 Hobbies in ADHD, the journey: